-The surge in income inequality has occurred even as Oregon's economy has expanded.1 This shows that economic growth alone does not and will not create economic opportunity and security for many Oregonians.
+The surge in income inequality has occurred even as Oregon's economy has expanded.1 Indeed, although inequality declined during the recession, it began rising again in 2010, the first full year of official recovery.
+This shows that economic growth alone does not and will not create economic opportunity and security for many Oregonians.
 Policymakers need to confront the structures that channel economic gains largely to the wealthy and exclude, in large part, most Oregonians.